Social Work (PhD)

 Program Highlights

 • The country’s only Indigenized PhD in Social Work offering.
-Following a successful pilot in 2018, the program is being implemented again in 2022.
+Following a successful pilot in 2018, the program was implemented again in 2022.

 • Small class sizes foster a strong sense of community among students and enable faculty to provide individual support and mentorship.